oubino/locpix_points/README.rst

     - -i Path to the input data folder
     - -c Path to configuration .yaml file
     - -o Path to the project folder will create

-*Structure*

-If 'gt_label_scope' in config file is null:

-    - Data stored in project_folder/preprocessed/no_gt_label

-If 'gt_label_scope' in config file is 'loc' or 'fov':

-    - Data store in project_folder/preprocessed/gt_label

-*Long description*

 Files are read from input data folder as .parquet files, converted to datastructures and saved as .parquet files with data in the dataframe and the following metadata